 The Council has set out its key priorities within the Corporate Plan.
-The accompanying Big Plan details projects that will deliver significant changes across the whole area of BCP.
 Part of the AMP's role is to establish a golden thread, linking the Council's priorities and ambitions through the management of and investment in its assets.